 A known limitation of the Salesforce integration is that an update to a mapped formula field in either an account, a contact, or a lead will not trigger a synchronization to Zendesk.
 This is a problem if you use a formula field to sync the values of Salesforce lookup fields as described in this article: Salesforce: Syncing lookup field information to Zendesk Support.
 This sync issue is caused by a limitation in the Salesforce Streaming Events API, where changes to formula fields do not lead to the creation of a streaming event.

-The solution to this problem is to create an automated process in Salesforce using a new hidden field that is automatically updated whenever one of your key Salesforce fields change.
+The solution to this problem is to create an automated process (aka "Flow") in Salesforce using a new hidden field that is automatically updated whenever one of your key Salesforce fields change.

 There are three parts to this solution.
 First, create a new checkbox field in Salesforce to be used as a hidden sync trigger.
 Then, create a corresponding checkbox field in Zendesk and add it to the sync mapping.
-Finally, create a process using the Salesforce Process Builder to automatically update the new checkbox field.
+Finally, create a flow using the Salesforce Flow Builder to automatically update the new checkbox field.

 To create the new field in Salesforce